koyasushunpei/ToolManager/README.md

 ```
 ### search for tool by your input
 ```
-./toolmanager.py -s WORD # you can use reguler expression
+./toolmanager.py -s WORD (-l) # you can use reguler expression
 ```
 ### filter tool by keyword
 ```